EthanGilles/homelab/README.md

    If you are setting up Flux for the first time, follow the official [Flux bootstrap guide](https://fluxcd.io/docs/installation/) to connect Flux to this repo and your cluster.

 2. **Managing Applications:**
-   Add or update your Kubernetes manifests or HelmRelease resources under the `apps/` or `infrastructure/` directories.
+   Add or update your Kubernetes manifests or HelmRelease resources under the `/clusters/home/` directory.

 3. **Automatic Updates:**
    Renovate will regularly scan for new versions of container images and Helm charts and create PRs with proposed version bumps.